 - Communication: An overrun, or possible overrun, requires radio communication.
-If the words "Overrun," "Bump it Up," "Push it up" or other similar terms are heard over the radio, communication priority shall be given to the aircraft involved in the potential overrun.
-All other radio transmissions should cease until the situation is resolved. - Attempt to prevent the overrun: The first step is to attempt to avoid the need to initiate the "Overrun" Procedure.
-If spacing is less than desired or closure rates are greater than desired (too close or closing too fast), the trailing aircraft (normally an airtanker) should use geometry, and if conditions permit, an airspeed reduction to stop closure and increase spacing.
-If these tools are not available or insufficient, the trailing aircraft shall communicate to the leading aircraft to increase speed with the preferred terms "Bump it Up" or "Pick it up."
+If the words "Overrun," "Bump it Up," "Push it Up," "Pick it Up," or other similar terms are heard over the radio, communication priority shall be given to the aircraft involved in the potential overrun.
+All other radio transmissions should cease until the situation is resolved. - Attempt to prevent the overrun: The first step is to attempt to avoid the need to initiate the Overrun Procedure, which is indicated by stating "Bump it Up," "Push it Up," "Pick it Up," or similar.
+If spacing is less than desired or closure rates are greater than desired (too close or closing too fast), the trailing aircraft (normally an airtanker) should use geometry, refer to Appendix B Proximity Flying/Geometry, and if conditions permit, an airspeed reduction to stop closure and increase spacing.
+If these tools are not available or insufficient, the trailing aircraft shall communicate to the leading aircraft to increase speed with the preferred terms "Bump it Up," "Push it Up," "Pick it Up," or similar.
 An amount to bump it up may be included which gives the lead aircraft an idea of the severity of the issue.
-For example, "Bump it up 10 knots."
+For example, "Bump it Up 10 knots."